alaprisk/ToDo_App/README5.md

-ToDo application extension to include background image change & making the application persistant using SQLite instead of using a text file.
+<big><b>ToDo<b></big> application extension to include background image change & making the application persistant using SQLite instead of using a text file.
 Also tasks having priorities, the list being sorted accordin to their priorities, the list now shows completion due dates.<br>

-Rishi Kanth Alapati.<br>
+---Rishi Kanth Alapati.<br>
 Time spent for New Upload: 12 hours spent in total<br>

 Completed user stories:<br>